vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 author: vieira
 ---

 When we are moving from one paradigm to another it's difficult to learn how to start thinking from a different viewing point.
-Think about it: when you had your first classes at college about C and then in the next semester you needed to learn C++ or Java and its classes, hierarchy, composition, constructors and so on.
-It should have taken a little while from thinking in a procedural way to thinking code in a OO architecture.
+Think about it: when you had your first classes at college about C and then in the next semester you needed to learn C++ or Java and its classes, hierarchy, composition, constructors and so on, it should have taken a little while from thinking in a procedural way to thinking code in a OO architecture.
 What about moving from OO designed architecture to functional programming?
 Let's see.

 I'll describe in this post the most important breaking point in these early studies about functional programming using Haskell until now.

 No more blablabla:

-In imperative languages (you use at least one of them if you are here), such as C/C++, Java, Golang.
-You describe **HOW TO** achieve your desired data from an input.
+In imperative languages (you use at least one of them if you are here) = such as C/C++, Java, Golang - You describe **HOW TO** achieve your desired data from an input.

 In the other hand, functional languages (like haskell, elm-lang, etc.) you describe **WHAT IS** your desired data for a certain input.